dlab-berkeley/Bash-Git/quickref.md

 5. Type **git pull** to ensure you have the latest remote version of the repository

-### Before you create your own repository, get familiar with the basic vocabulary and flow!
+### 2. Before you create your own repository, familiarize yourself with the basic vocabulary and flow!

 ### Fork → Clone → Pull → Stage → Commit → Push → Pull request → Merge